 |

-The Potential Disposal, if consummated, is expected to realize gains before tax from asset disposals of over RMB200 million for the Company.
+Based on Zhizhanggui's valuation of approximately RMB336.5 million, Leishun's potential disposal equates to a consideration of approximately RMB201.9 million, of which gains before tax are expected to realize more than RMB200 million.

-Fushi is an important member of Yeahka's ecosystem, expanding its merchant base and providing services to more than 420,000 merchants with peak transaction counts of over 8,380,000 as of March 31, 2021.
+Fushi Technology is an important member of Yeahka's ecosystem, expanding its merchant base and providing SaaS and other services to more than 420,000 merchants, with peak transactions over 8,380,000 as of March 31, 2021.
+Through the acquisition of Zhizhanggui, Fushi will obtain a cornerstone "hardware + software" standardized infrastructure and further accelerate its open-SaaS strategy by integrating established SaaS modules with offline merchants.

-Through the acquisition of Zhizhanggui, Fushi will obtain a cornerstone "hardware+software" standardized infrastructure and further accelerate its open-SaaS strategy by integrating the established SaaS modules to offline merchants.
+Not only will the historical investment in Zhizhanggui yield significant returns as the single largest shareholder, but Fushi Technology will be able to focus on asset-light, industry-agnostic SaaS solutions such as Yuehuiquan, an underlying blockchain technology-based solution that enables merchants to interact with private domain traffic.

-Not only does the historical investment in Zhizhanggui yield significant returns, as the single largest shareholder in Fushi, Yeahka is able to focus on more asset-light, industry agnostic SaaS solutions such as "Yuehuiquan", a blockchain's underlying technology-based solution that enables merchants to operate their private domain traffic.
-Jointly with Fushi, Yeahka will continue to strengthen its SaaS portfolio and remain committed to establishing a commercial digitalized ecosystem.
+Fushi Technology, in association with Yeahka, will continue to strengthen its SaaS portfolio, while Yeahka remains committed to establishing a commercial, digitalized ecosystem.

 About YEAHKA LIMITED (9923.HK)